 - A. Club, area, division, district.
 Each club in good standing is permitted to choose its contestant for each area speech contest by whatever means the club desires.
 If a contest is held, it must comply with the rules in this manual, and the contest result is final.
 The area speech contest winner then proceeds to the division contest, if applicable.
 The division winner then proceeds to the district contest. - 1.
-In those districts with 10 or more divisions, two separate run-off competitions among division winners may be held before the district contest finals. - a) Insofar as practical, the number of divisions competing in each run-off will be the same. - b)The three highest-placed available contestants from each run-off competition will then advance to the district contest.
+In those districts with 10 or more divisions, two separate run-off competitions among division winners may be held before the district contest finals. - a) Insofar as practical, the number of divisions competing in each run-off will be the same.

-- 2. Should an area or division contest winner be unable to participate in the next-level contest, the highest-placed available contestant will advance to that level. - 3.
-The International Speech Contest is the only contest that proceeds beyond the district level.
-Following the district-level International Speech Contest, the chief judge ranks all district-level contestants in order of results, and then submits this list to World Headquarters.
-Detailed information concerning the semifinal contest is then provided to the winner and alternate by World Headquarters. - 4.
-If a district contestant in the International Speech Contest cannot compete in the semifinal round, the next highest-placed contestant will be contacted by World Headquarters. - B. Eight weeks prior to the area contest, if an area has four assigned clubs or fewer in good standing, districts have the option to allow two contestants from each club to compete in the area contest. - 1.
+- b) The three highest-placed available contestants from each run-off competition will then advance to the district contest. - 2.
+Should a club, area, or division contest winner be unable to participate in the next-level contest, the highest-placed available contestant will advance to that level. - 3.
+The International Speech Contest is the only contest that proceeds beyond the district level to Region Quarterfinals, Semifinals, and the World Championship of Public Speaking. - 4.
+If a Region Quarterfinal contestant in the International Speech Contest cannot compete in the semifinal round, the next highest-placed contestant will be contacted by World Headquarters. - B. Eight weeks prior to the area contest, if an area has four assigned clubs or fewer in good standing, districts have the option to allow two contestants from each club to compete in the area contest. - 1.
 Should additional clubs charter prior to the area contest, two contestants from each club are permitted to compete. - 2.
-In those divisions with four assigned areas or less, districts have the option to allow the two highest-placed available contestants from each area to compete. - 3.
-In districts with four assigned divisions or less, districts have the option to allow the two highest-placed available contestants from each division to participate in the district contest. - 4.
-The decision whether or not to allow two contestants to advance from club to area, from area to division, and/ or from division to district must be made and communicated throughout the district prior to the commencement of the contest cycle, i.e., prior to any club contests being held. - a) Once the decision is made, it must be implemented consistently throughout the district in all clubs, areas, and divisions affected. - b) If a district decides to allow two contestants to advance from club to area, its decisions regarding the number to advance from area to division and/or from division to district need not be the same.
+In those divisions with four assigned areas or less, districts have the option to allow the two highest-placed available contestants from each area to compete. - In districts with four assigned divisions or less, districts have the option to allow the two highest-placed available contestants from each division to participate in the district contest. - 4.
+The decision whether or not to allow two contestants to advance from club to area, from area to division, and/or from division to district must be made and communicated throughout the district prior to the commencement of the contest cycle, i.e., prior to any club contests being held. - a) Once the decision is made, it must be implemented consistently throughout the district in all clubs, areas, and divisions affected. - b) If a district decides to allow two contestants to advance from club to area, its decisions regarding the number to advance from area to division and/or from division to district need not be the same.